Contextual Active Model Selection: Introduction

 \section{Introduction}

-With the rise of pre-trained models in many real-world machine learning tasks (e.g., BERT \citep{devlin2018bert}, GPT-3 \citep{brown2020language}), there is a growing demand for label-efficient approaches for model selection, especially when facing varying data distributions and contexts at run time.
-Often times, no single pre-trained model achieves the best performance for every context, and a proper approach is to construct a policy for adaptively selecting models for specific contexts \citep{luo2020metaselector}.
+{As pre-trained models become increasingly prevalent in a variety of real-world machine learning applications \citep{brown2020language,ouyang2022training,achiam2023gpt,liuentropy},} there is a growing demand for label-efficient approaches for model selection, especially when facing varying data distributions and contexts at run time.
+Oftentimes, no single pre-trained model achieves the best performance for every context, and a proper approach is to construct a policy for adaptively selecting models for specific contexts \citep{luo2020metaselector}.
+For instance, in medical diagnosis and drug discovery, accurate predictions are of paramount importance.
+The diagnosis of diseases through {pathologist} or the determination of {compound chemical properties} through lab testing can be costly and time-consuming.
+Different models may excel in analyzing different types of {pathological images~\citep{abd2018two,du2016overview,aggarwal2021diagnostic}} or chemical compounds~\citep{hansen2015machine,clyde2023ai,liu2014multi}.
+Furthermore, in many real-world applications, the collection of labels for model evaluation can be expensive {and} data instances may arrive as a stream rather than all at once.
+This scenario necessitates \textit{cost-effective} and \textit{robust} online algorithms capable of determining the most efficient model selection policy even when faced with a limited supply of labels, a scenario not fully addressed by previous works that typically assume access to all labels \cite{freund1997decision, oza2001online, auer2002nonstochastic, auer2002finite}.

-For instance, in \textit{portfolio management} \cite{harvey2014evaluating}, given a stock (context) and a collection of trading strategies (models), it is desirable to design an optimal policy for deciding which strategy to apply for the given context.
-Similarly, in \textit{conservation ecology}, one may seek an optimal conservation strategy (model) given the natural resources and environment conditions (context) \cite{cade2015model}.
-In many of these real-world applications, it is expensive to collect labels for model evaluation (e.g., evaluating trading strategies for a specific sector of stocks, or evaluating conservation strategies in ecology).
-Furthermore, one may not gain access to the pool of data instances all at once, but rather receive a stream of data points---possibly in an arbitrary order---as the learning and model selection process unfolds.
-This calls for cost-effective and robust online algorithms that can identify the best model selection policy under limited labeling resources.

-The problem of online model selection with label acquisition costs has been recently studied under the \textit{context-free} setting by \citet{karimi2021online}, where the goal is to select the (single) best pre-trained model given an arbitrary data steam.
-In this paper, we consider a more general formulation of the problem, which takes into account the context information for \textit{adaptive} model selection.
-Specifically, at each round, the learner receives a data point with a context (e.g., stock, user profile, environment conditions, etc) and decides whether to obtain its label at a cost.
-The goal is to adaptively output the best model for any given context without obtaining an excessive amount of labels.